KTM: Off-road motorcycles

 Motocross – The current Motocross line designated by SX includes 50, 65, 85, 105, 125, 150, 250 and 300 cc single-cylinder two-stroke models (the 50 SX, 65 SX and 85 SX models are kids' and youth bikes), and 250, 350 and 450 cc single-cylinder four-stroke models (SX-F).
 In 2005 KTM released the new 250SX-F to the general public.
 Since 2007, the SX-F's have been KTM's new racing motocross range.
 Current versions of the KTM SX-F line have a dual overhead camshaft engine dubbed the “RC4”.

 Cross-Country – The current cross-country line designated by XC includes 150, 250 and 300 cc two-stroke models and 250, 350 and 450 cc four-stroke models.
 The two-stroke XC machines except the 150 cc model are available with either wide-ratio or close-ratio transmission (when switching gears, there is a more or less pronounced rpm change).
 The four-stroke models are fitted with a semi-close ratio gearbox.
 Most models are equipped with an electric starter.

-The very lightweight XC bikes are competition bikes only; they do not meet homologation regulations.

-Enduro – The street-legal EXC enduro versions of KTM's XC cross-country bikes are supplied with plusher non-linkage suspensions, a wider-ratio gear box and lights.
+Enduro – The enduro line-up is similar to the XC's with the primary differences being plusher PDS non-linkage suspensions, a wider-ratio gear box and lights.
+Model designations add -W (indicating wide ratio) to the XC.
+The European street-legal EXC is roughly the same bike as the XC-W.

-The current line available in the US consists of 350, 450 and 500 (actually 510 cc) four-stroke EXC models.

 Free Ride – A KTM original class of off-road motorcycle that could be described as a cross between Enduro and trials bikes.
 The Freeride 250R is powered by a lighter, modified version of the 250 EXC Enduro engine and has a specially developed six-speed gearbox with close transmission ratios in the lower gears and a wide ratio for the sixth gear.
 A four-stroke 350 cc free ride model with similar characteristics, and the all-electric single-speed models Freeride E-SX, Freeride E-XC as well as their street version Freeride E-SM are available in Europe.